w6thsi/mendeley-javascript-sdk/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.

 Please add unit tests for any new or changed functionality.
-Tests use karma and jasmine, run them with:
+Tests run twice: in PhantomJS using Karma and Jasmine, and in Node using only Jasmine, run them with:

     $ npm test